Home

 It very rarely happens in outdoor sowing.

-It's very disappointing - you wait patiently to see the first green shoots emerge - care tenderly for them and your reward is a sad, flaccid seedling that just expires on you.
+It's so disappointing - you wait patiently to see the first green shoots emerge - care tenderly for them and your reward is a sad, flaccid seedling that just expires on you.

 At this point, you need to either sterilise the compost or dispose of it and use fresh pots, compost and seed.